sookoothaii/llm-security-firewall/README.md

 Note: ARCA is a red-team framework (attack simulation only, no defense mechanisms).
 Others focus on input/output filtering without memory integrity guarantees.

+Coverage percentages based on public documentation as of 2025-10.
+Our 100% refers to critical paths in core defense layers, not all edge cases.
+Framework has not undergone independent security audit.

 ---

 ## Scientific Foundations